Celebrating more than 200 years of innovation in information and communication technologies.

 Objects on display

-Here are some highlight objects in Information Age.
+Explore some highlight objects in Information Age in more detail.
 Browse our online collection for more objects on display in the gallery.
 If you are visiting to see a particular object, please contact us in advance to make sure that it will be on display.

 The Information Age gallery has been developed in partnership with a vast array of groups and individuals, all of whom have brought their own perspectives and insights to the objects and content on display.